 The main reason a life insurance company is going to “care” if an individual has been diagnosed with Hirschsprung’s Disease is that it can potentially become a life-threatening condition if left untreated.
 This is why, for most individuals who suffer from this congenital condition, it will be surgically repaired early on in life.

 Most life insurance companies aren’t really going to be all that concerned with the fact that as a child, you were born with this condition and had it repaired years and years ago.
 The problem is that in some cases, the severity of one’s Hirschsprung’s Disorder was so “mild” that it either went undiagnosed for many years or it never really caused any significant symptoms or side effects, which led one not to undergo surgery to repair it.

 It’s still theoretically possible that some of the possible negative consequences of having Hirschsprung’s Disease could still occur which is why “these” folks will usually find it more difficult to be able to qualify for a Standard or better rate and will often times be considered a “high-risk” applicant.

 Which is why it only makes sense of us to take a moment and briefly describe exactly what Hirschsprung’s Disease is and also highlight some of the most common symptoms of this disease so that we might gain a better understanding of exactly what a life insurance underwriter will be looking for when making his or her decision about your life insurance application.

 Hirschsprung’s Disease Defined:

-Hirschsprung’s Disease is a congenital defect disease whereby a person is born missing nerve cells in the muscles of large intestine (colon) causing one to have difficulty passing stools.
+Hirschsprung’s Disease is a congenital defect disease whereby a person is born missing nerve cells in the muscles of the large intestine (colon), causing one to have difficulty passing stools.

 Common symptoms may include: